Pallks/Data_Analysis_projects/README.md

 (1)Airline passenger satisfaction analysis

-Description:The goal is to utilize data analysis to check what are the factors that highly correlate to a satisfied or dissatisfied passengers.How can we enhance customer satisfaction and improve the overall performance of the airline.
+Description:The goal is to utilize data analysis to check what are the factors that highly correlate to a satisfied or dissatisfied passengers.And how we can enhance customer satisfaction and improve the overall performance of the airline.
 The datasets used in this project are from Kaggle.(https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)
 I have combined both tables the Airline_test and Airline_train into one single table by name Airline_passengerdata using excel.